FamilySearch/GEDCOM.io/_pages/tag-def/EMIG.md

 specification:
   - Emigration
-  - An Individual Event.
-See also INDIVIDUAL_EVENT_STRUCTURE.
+  - An [Individual Event].
+See also `INDIVIDUAL_EVENT_STRUCTURE`.
   - emigration
-  - Leaving one’s homeland with the intent of residing elsewhere.
+  - Leaving one's homeland with the intent of residing elsewhere.

 label: 'Emigration'